VUB-Computer-Science/MACS_VUBot/README.md

-# MAX Vubot
+# MAX Vubot 🤖

 A simple collaborative bot for the VUB's computer science master's discord.

-## Development
+## Development 🛠
-This project requires poetry python package manager to be installed.
+This project requires the *poetry* python package manager to be installed.

 Once the repository is cloned, simply run
 ```bash